neurofractal/OPM-oxford/tutorials/01_OPM_preprocessing_forOSLcourse.md

 ### Note: data collected at Oxford OPM Lab December 2024

+- One session, one run of data
+- 192 channels of data (64 sensor locations)
+- Each channel is labeled as X,Y,Z corresponding to it's sensitive orientation

 ### Cerca Magnetics Neuro-1, 64-sensor QZFM OPM System

 <img src="20250107_12_27_06_01.jpg" style="width:30%;">